UnitTestBot/jacodb/jacodb-ets/ts-frontend/README.md

 ## Kotlin use and provider selection

 TS/JS uses `EtsIrProvider.TS_FRONTEND` by default.
-A single `.ets` file, or a project containing one, uses `EtsIrProvider.ARKANALYZER`; select either provider explicitly when required.
+Automatic selection switches to `EtsIrProvider.ARKANALYZER` for a single `.ets` file, or for a project containing a visible `.ets` file outside hidden directories and `node_modules`.
+Select either provider explicitly when required.
 ArkAnalyzer requires `ARKANALYZER_DIR`.

 ```kotlin
 import kotlin.io.path.Path